 Categories: New Music

 Danielle Hani feels like that genius friend who pretends she is “just messing around.”
 She studied film scoring, played with orchestras, and moved from Israel to L.A., collecting musical influences like Pokémon.
 Her music mixes soft nostalgia with cinematic drama and the sense that she has lived through things she does not want to explain yet.
-With her EP Making It Big, she cracks open her brain and lets us wander in.
+She recently composed the music for a new musical called Rhapsody in Ruins, and with her songs from this theatrical production, she cracks open her brain and lets us wander in.

 Let’s discuss the tracks.
 The title track arrives with ambition.
 It opens smelling like fresh sweat, guitar cables, and hope.
 You feel the band hyping themselves up with a “we’re not famous yet but just wait” attitude.
 The hook is dangerously catchy, the type you sing in the shower with embarrassing confidence.
 The lyrics offer “delulu is the solulu” energy in a cute, earnest way.